-&lt;sup>11 Upstream market development activities included training and workshops (described in Section 4), technical assistance and "hand-holding" for potential customers, and outreach to industry through conferences, working groups, and individual contacts, to raise awareness of market opportunities in New Jersey and the NJCEP offerings.
+10 Upstream market development activities included training and workshops (described in Section 4), technical assistance and "hand-holding" for potential customers, and outreach to industry through conferences, working groups, and individual contacts, to raise awareness of market opportunities in New Jersey and the NJCEP offerings.

-\$0.80/Watt for non-residential.
-Pending Board approval these incentive levels will take effect May 1st, 2010 or at the start of Funding Cycle 2.

-- Maintain funding cycles for solar rebates to insure that new program rebate funds are available with minimal or no interruptions throughout the calendar year; - Provide direct financial assistance for feasibility studies, and increased market facilitation services to support qualified on-site wind and bio power projects; - Refine and continue mandatory new installer training on program administrative procedures and processes; - Develop and implement program procedures and modifications to the inspection fee structure to encourage participating installers to maintain good standing in the Quality Assurance component of the program. - Develop an Innovative Wind Technology Incentive to encourage additional onshore wind development that can help meet the RPS, while still promoting good product design and adequate protection to the applicant.
+- eligible residential, public or non-profit installations. - ❖ Eligible residential projects include customer owned and financed systems, residential new construction in Smart Growth areas, and residential systems using a leasing or power purchase agreement.
+The maximum incentive offered for residential systems will be limited to 7.5 kW of installed capacity, for a maximum rebate of \$5,625. - ❖ Public or other non-profit installations that are not using tax advantaged financing (including but not limited to leases with power purchase agreements) will also be eligible for a \$0.75/Watt rebate in funding cycle 3 with a maximum rebate of \$22,500 (up to the first 30 kW of capacity) and a maximum eligible system size of 50kW. - ❖ A single combined budget category, with \$6.65 million of new rebate funds, will be available for funding cycle 3.
+This single budget category will be used to fund eligible residential and public/non-profit projects. - ❖ Pending Board approval these incentive levels will take effect September 1st, 2010 or at the start of Funding Cycle 3. - ❖ Maintain funding cycles for solar rebates to insure that new program rebate funds are available with minimal or no interruptions throughout the calendar year; - Provide direct financial assistance for feasibility studies, and increased market facilitation services to support qualified on-site wind and bio power projects; - Refine and continue mandatory new installer training on program administrative procedures and processes; - ❖ Develop and implement program procedures and modifications to the inspection fee structure to encourage participating installers to maintain good standing in the Quality Assurance component of the program.